 - Confirmation of email address

-- Type of entity being registered, i.e. sole practice, limited company, partnership or LLP
+- Type of entity being registered, i.e. sole trade (self employment), practice, limited company, partnership or LLP

 - Membership details of other supervisory professional bodies for all principals in the business (principal means a sole practitioner, equity partner in a partnership, member of a limited liability partnership or company director listed at Companies House)